 A few weeks ago, Y and I discovered a heavenly antique store in our neighborhood.
 Anastacia Antiques has perhaps the most beautifully curated collection of Victoriana of any antique shop I have ever been too.
 In business for 25 years, the owners Scott and Stacy have an eye for the darker side of Victoriana (19th century medical curiosities, scientific oddities, Victorian religious objects, etc).
 They also have filled the shop with lots and lots of absolutely fabulous, gorgeous things.
 And the prices?
 They are not cheap, but for what they have, they’re very fair.
 While touring the shop, a stunning vintage crystal basket chandelier caught my eye and then another one caught my eye (as well as Y’s).

 The following Friday, I went back to the shop because I wanted a second look at the chandelier.
-After measuring several times in all directions, it turns out our living room ceiling is about four inches too low.
-If we were to hang it, it would be less than six feet off of the floor which is fine for a dining room, but not so much for a living room.
+After measuring several times in all directions, it turns out our parlor room ceiling is about four inches too low.
+If we were to hang it, it would be less than six feet off of the floor which is fine for a dining room, but not so much for our parlor.
 I was chatting with Stacy about the chandelier when I expressed my challenges with finding a good medallion.
 I then asked if she knew of anybody locally that produced new historically correct plaster medallions.
 She said she didn’t.
 And then she paused a moment.

 “I think we have a few downstairs in the basement if you would like to take a look.”
 To which I replied, YES!
 She led me over to the basement door, called down to Scott, who was working down there and asked him to show them to me.
 I climbed down the narrow basement stairs and found myself in a wonderland of antique things everywhere.
 In the back of the basement on several shelves, Scott showed me a dozen or so antique plaster medallions he himself had removed from old houses slated for demolition 20+ years ago.
 They were mostly moderately sized, but there on the middle shelf was a delightfully huge oval one and I was immediately filled with glee.